mindspore-ai/models/research/cv/STGAN/README.md

 ## [Environment Requirements](#contents)

-- Hardware（Ascend）
+- Hardware（Ascend/GPU）
-    - Prepare hardware environment with Ascend processor.
+    - Prepare hardware environment with Ascend processor.It also supports the use of GPU processor to prepare the hardware environment.
 - Framework
     - [MindSpore](https://www.mindspore.cn/install/en)
 - For more information, please check the resources below：